Biocorrelation - Cognitive model correlation - Brainprint aquisition

 Biocorrelation - Correlation to a database cognitive model and acquisition of the brainprint

 How is the brainprint or the cognitive model acquired?
 The cognitive model can be thought of as a real-time simulation of the electric activity or magnetic activity of the brain.
-Alternatively, it may be considered as a digital representation or a “digital twin” [*] which is periodically synchronized with the system it represents.
-It is presumed that a database of cognitive models exists.
-Adopting signal intelligence (SIGINT) terminology, we would say that the signal must be biocorrelated, meaning that correlation must be performed to the activity of a biological system.
+Alternatively, it may be considered as a digital representation or a “digital twin” [*].
+Databases of cognitive models exist.
+Adopting signal intelligence (SIGINT) terminology, we would say that the signal must be autocorrelated and biocorrelated.
+Signal autocorrelation, meaning correlation to self, allows us to identify if the signal is repeating itself, and if yes, to isolate the minimal signal that characterizes the system.
+It is noted that the brain has a basal signal which repeats itself in time.
+Different types of basal brain signals exist.
+Signal biocorrelation means that correlation must be performed to the activity of a biological system.
 We practically have to correlate or match the signal to a database cognitive model.
 The procedure is similar to a mathematical fitting process.

-An example of signal correlation is the GPS/navigation satellite signal correlation performed by our mobile phones.
-Our mobile phones have the templates of the signals for all the different satellites.
+In order to understand signal correlation better, we may refer to the example of the GPS/navigation satellite signal correlation performed by our mobile phones.
+Our mobile phones have stored in their processors the templates of the signals for all the different satellites.
 By performing correlation, they establish a match for the signals of three different satellites, which is a necessary condition for triangulation allowing precise localization.

 Also, the brain activity in certain conditions, such as the resting state, can be self-repeating.
 This means that macrocircuits and microcircuits may have specific patterns of activation and deactivation that are repeating themselves in time in a specific order e.g., macrocircuit A followed by microcircuit B, which is followed by macrocircuit C (ABC, ABC, ABC) similarly to the profile shown in Figure 3.
 While the brain is in auto-repeat mode, if we perform a correlation of the signal to itself, called autocorrelation, we can isolate this autorepeating signal (e.g. ABC) and infer the cognitive model to a certain degree.